Organic Growth Meaning

 - A company has several ways of achieving growth and several measures of measuring the same.
 The sources of growth can be broadly classified into two categories, Organic growth, and Inorganic Growth.
 It implies the internal growth, which is an outcome of increasing efficiency or improvement in market conditions such as economic cycle, greater demand for products, and other such factors that increase the sales revenue and profit of the company.

-- Inorganic growth, on the other hand, deals with growth achieved through the synergies of mergers, acquisitionsAcquisitionsAn acquisition is defined as the act of taking over or gaining control of all or most of another entity's stocks by purchasing at least fifty percent of the target company's stock and other corporate assets. , and other such takeover activities.
+- Inorganic growth, on the other hand, deals with growth achieved through the synergies of mergers, acquisitionsAcquisitionsAcquisition refers to the strategic move of one company buying another company by acquiring major stakes of the firm.
+Usually, companies acquire an existing business to share its customer base, operations and market presence.
+It is one of the popular ways of business expansion., and other such takeover activities.
 It is so-called because the company uses external growthExternal GrowthExternal growth is an inorganic growth strategy in which a company expands its business activities by using external resources and capabilities. opportunities and the capabilities of other companies to increase their own growth rate.

 Examples of Organic Growth